Here's Why Prince Harry Might Not Wear A Wedding Ring

 Sara Fried, owner of Fête Nashville, a luxury wedding-planning company, provided a historical perspective: "The tradition of men wearing a wedding ring began during World War II, when men wanted a visual reminder of their wives at home.
 Although it is royal tradition that Prince Harry will not wear a wedding ring, we are confident he won't need any reminders of his beautiful new bride!"

-William Hanson, a leading U.K. etiquette coach and expert, told Harper's Bazaar the tradition has a class aspect.
-"Not wearing a wedding band is one of those quirky British silent class indicators, like the color of your shoes on a Thursday, or the way you fold your top pocket handkerchief."
+William Hanson, a leading UK etiquette coach and expert, told Harper's Bazaar the tradition has a class aspect.
+"Not wearing a wedding band is one of those quirky British silent class indicators, like the colour of your shoes on a Thursday, or the way you fold your top pocket handkerchief."

 Advertisement